 Several challenges need to be addressed to boost \gnns with uncertainty.
 Firstly, different sources of uncertainties in \gnns need to be identified, as uncertainty may stem from multiple stages including data acquisition, \gnn construction, and inference ~\citep{gawlikowski2023survey}.
 Secondly, different categories of uncertainties should be matched with corresponding tasks.
 For instance, distributional uncertainty should be applied to graph OOD detection \citep{gui2022good}.
 Thirdly, uncertainties in \gnns are difficult to quantify correctly due to the lack of ground truth and unified evaluation metrics.
 Lastly, quantified uncertainty may be adapted and combined with the other components to better serve the task, e.g., graph active learning~\citep{zhang2021alg}.
 Multiple studies have endeavored to solve these challenges in specific tasks.
 In this paper, we provide a holistic view of these tasks through the lens of uncertainty.

 To the best of our knowledge, existing surveys or benchmarks either focus on a broader field, i.e., uncertainty in Deep Neural Networks~\citep{abdar2021review,hullermeier2021aleatoric,gawlikowski2023survey} and trustworthy \gnn~\citep{wu2022survey}, or on narrower topics, e.g., uncertainty in spatio-temporal \gnns \citep{wu2021trafficquantifying,wang2023trafficuncertainty}.
-Furthermore, these surveys mainly discuss how to estimate and measure uncertainty, missing concrete and practical guidance on how quantified uncertainties can be applied toward the final downstream task.
+Besides, these surveys mainly discuss how to estimate and measure uncertainty, missing concrete and practical guidance on how quantified uncertainties can be applied toward the final downstream task.
 Our survey aims to bridge these gaps by conducting a systematic review of \gnns from the perspective of uncertainty, with a special focus on incorporating uncertainty into graph learning.